Zuhair-CS/kasparro-ai-agentic-content-generation-system-zuhair-ahmad/docs/documentation.md

 7. Setup & Execution Guide

-This section describes how to run the project locally using LangGraph Dev.
+This section describes how to run the project locally using LangGraph Dev with uv for dependency management.

 7.1 Prerequisites

-Ensure the following are installed on your system:
+Ensure the following are installed:

 Python 3.10+

-pip

 Git

+uv (Python package manager)

 LangGraph CLI

-To install LangGraph CLI:
+Install uv (if not already installed):

-pip install langgraph
+pip install uv

+uv is used instead of pip for faster and reproducible dependency management.

 7.2 Project Setup